Matthew effect: Coining the "Matthew effect"

 "Matthew effect" was a term coined by Robert K. Merton and Harriet Anne Zuckerman to describe how, among other things, eminent scientists will often get more credit than a comparatively unknown researcher, even if their work is similar; it also means that credit will usually be given to researchers who are already famous.
 For example, a prize will almost always be awarded to the most senior researcher involved in a project, even if all the work was done by a graduate student.
-This was later formulated by Stephen Stigler as Stigler's law of eponymy – "No scientific discovery is named after its original discoverer" – with Stigler explicitly naming Merton as the true discoverer, making his "law" an example of itself.
-Merton and Zuckerman further argued that in the scientific community the Matthew effect reaches beyond simple reputation to influence the wider communication system, playing a part in social selection processes and resulting in a concentration of resources and talent.
-They gave as an example the disproportionate visibility given to articles from acknowledged authors, at the expense of equally valid or superior articles written by unknown authors.
-They also noted that the concentration of attention on eminent individuals can lead to an increase in their self-assurance, pushing them to perform research in important but risky problem areas.
+This was later formulated by Stephen Stigler as Stigler's law of eponymy—"No scientific discovery is named after its original discoverer"—with Stigler explicitly naming Merton as the true discoverer, making his 'law' an example of itself.
+Merton and Zuckerman further argued that in the scientific community the Matthew effect extends beyond reputation to influence the wider communication system, shaping social selection processes and concentrating resources and talent.
+They gave the example of the disproportionate visibility given to articles from acknowledged authors, at the expense of equally valid or superior articles written by unknown authors.
+They also noted that concentrating attention on eminent individuals can increase their self-assurance, pushing them to pursue research in important but risky problem areas.

-The Matthew Effect also relates to broader patterns of scientific productivity, which can be explained by additional sociological concepts in science, such as the sacred spark, cumulative advantage, and search costs minimization by journal editors.
-The sacred spark paradigm suggests that scientists differ in their initial abilities, talent, skills, persistence, work habits, etc. that provide particular individuals with an early advantage.
-These factors have a multiplicative effect which helps these scholars succeed later.
-The cumulative advantage model argues that an initial success helps a researcher gain access to resources (e.g., teaching release, best graduate students, funding, facilities, etc.), which in turn results in further success.
-Search costs minimization by journal editors takes place when editors try to save time and effort by consciously or subconsciously selecting articles from well-known scholars.
-Whereas the exact mechanism underlying these phenomena is yet unknown, it is documented that a minority of all academics produce the most research output and attract the most citations.
+The Matthew effect also relates to broader patterns of scientific productivity, which additional sociological concepts in science can explain, such as the sacred spark, cumulative advantage, and search costs minimization by journal editors.
+The sacred spark paradigm suggests that scientists differ in initial abilities, talent, skills, persistence, work habits, etc., which give some individuals an early advantage.
+These factors have a multiplicative effect, which helps these scholars succeed later.
+The cumulative advantage model argues that initial success helps a researcher gain access to resources (e.g., teaching release, top graduate students, funding, facilities, etc.), which in turn leads to further success.
+Search-cost minimization by journal editors occurs when editors try to save time and effort by consciously or subconsciously selecting articles from well-known scholars.
+Although the exact mechanism underlying these phenomena remains unknown, research shows that a minority of academics produce most research output and attract most citations.

-In addition to its influence on recognition and productivity, the Matthew Effect can also be observed in the distribution of scientific resources, such as funding.
-A large Matthew effect was discovered in a study of science funding in the Netherlands, where winners just above the funding threshold were found to accumulate more than twice as much funding during the subsequent eight years as non-winners with near-identical review scores that fell just below the threshold.
+Beyond its influence on recognition and productivity, the Matthew effect also appears in the distribution of scientific resources, such as funding.
+A large Matthew effect was found in a study of science funding in the Netherlands, where winners just above the funding threshold accumulated more than twice as much funding over the next eight years as non-winners with near-identical review scores just below the threshold.